A blurry image of townhomes viewed from the front

 Spreadsheets don’t cut it

-Managing multiple properties meant juggling spreadsheets, unexpected repairs, and a whole lot of stress.
-A pair of local landlords approached me with a simple goal: they wanted an easier way to keep track of the appliances and fixtures across their rentals.
+Managing multiple properties meant juggling spreadsheets, last-minute repairs, and a lot of stress.
+Two local landlords came to me with a clear goal: they needed a better way to keep track of appliances and fixtures across their rentals.

-Their tenants often didn’t report issues until it was too late.
-When something like a fridge broke, it became an emergency.
-That meant expensive rush orders, last-minute decisions, and lower-quality fixes.
-They needed a smarter system—something proactive, not reactive.
+Tenants often didn’t report issues until it was too late.
+A broken fridge became a weekend emergency, leading to rush orders, poor replacement decisions, and expensive fixes.
+They needed a system that was proactive, not reactive.

 The solution